Hydration Tips if You Struggle to Drink Enough Water

 Note that you can be dehydrated before many of the signs appear.
 The best way to know if you are getting enough fluids is if you are urinating often and so that the urine is pale in color.

-Admittedly even as a dietitian I have to focus on remembering to drink enough water and fluids throughout the day.
+As I mentioned earlier, even as a Dietitian I have to focus on remembering to drink enough water and fluids throughout the day.
 Sometimes I can get very busy and distracted and simply forget.

-If you are like me consider some of the following ideas that have worked well for me:
+Here are some strategies that have worked well for me:

 - Tell your coworkers that you are struggling to drink enough water and you would appreciate them giving you a gentle reminder.
 Nothing beats accountability with someone else!

-- Drink a glass of water of fluid at each major meal or snack.
+- Drink a glass of water or fluid at each major meal or snack.

 - Pack a water bottle to work and leave it on your desk as a visual cue.